> FAQS

 Why did you decide to become a poet?

 I never set out to be a poet, it just happened.
-I found myself coming up with ideas for poems, and I’d just start writing them.
+I found myself coming up with ideas for poems, and I just start writing them.
 I so enjoy writing poems because I love WORDS.
 The sound, the feeling, the textures, the rhythms of words.
 Playing with words.
-That’s what poetry is for me - language at its most playful and musical.
-I love the fact that I can write a very sad, short poem - like my haiku poem about a reindeer being shot in the snow - to a zany, playful poem in the shape of a little bug to a long poem telling of something funny that happened on the beach in Cornwall one holiday.
+That’s what poetry is for me – language at its most playful and musical.
+I love the fact that I can write a very sad, short poem – like my haiku poem about a reindeer being shot in the snow – to a zany, playful poem in the shape of a little bug to a long poem telling of something funny that happened on the beach in Cornwall one holiday.
 I love the variety that poetry offers.

 How long does it take to write a poem?

 Usually up to three months.
-I’ll tweak a poem for ages until I’m happy with it - changing words, verses, moving lines around, adding extra lines, doing anything I can to make it better.
-I call this ‘crafting and drafting’.
+I’ll tweak a poem for ages until I’m happy with it – changing words, verses, moving lines around, adding extra lines, doing anything I can to make it better.
+I call this ‘tweaking’.
 A poem has got to be as perfect as you can get it.
 It has to be tight and punchy.
-My wife sees all my poems first and she’s very harsh in her criticisms - and quite right too!
+My wife sees all my poems first and she’s very harsh in her criticisms – and quite right too!
 A poem has got to work well on the page.

 I also love working out how I’m going to perform a poem - maybe with music, or with actions, or where to go soft, and then loud, or stop for a while for dramatic effect.